5 Action Steps to Maximize Your Band's PR

 4. Play shows with more established acts

 When you're an emerging artist, it can often be tough to be heard over all the competition.
 One way to do that is to align yourself with bands who are more established.
 This can be done by submitting to play music festivals where larger acts perform.
 If you haven't already, build relationships with the better venues in your market and bands you'd like to play with, and see what you can do for them first.
 It may sound counterintuitive to focus on what you can do for someone else when you're the one who needs help, but it will be a breath of fresh air to those who are often asked, "What can you do for me?"
+And most people are willing to return the favor naturally without you having to ask.

 5. Begin building your music industry network